thephpleague/openapi-psr7-validator/README.md

 ### Response Message
 Validation of `\Psr\Http\Message\ResponseInterface` is a bit more complicated .
-Because you need not only YAML file and Response itself, but also you need to know which operation this response belongs to (in terms of OAS).
+Because you need not only YAML file and Response itself, but also you need to know which operation this response belongs to (in terms of OpenAPI).

 Example: